github/elastomer-client/docs/README.md

-# Elastomer Client in Depth
+# ElastomerClient in Depth

-We first started building the Elastomer Client gem when an [official client](https://github.com/elasticsearch/elasticsearch-ruby) was not yet available from Elasticsearch.
+We first started building the ElastomerClient gem when an [official client](https://github.com/elasticsearch/elasticsearch-ruby) was not yet available from Elasticsearch.
 We were looking for a client that provided a one-to-one mapping of the Elasticsearch APIs and avoided higher level